 Silicone breast implants are allowed in cosmetic surgery in the United States again, after having been banned for over a decade.
-In November 2006, the US Food and Drug Administration (FDA) approved the marketing of silicone gel-filled breast implants after determining that they are safe and effective.
+In November 2006, the United States Food and Drug Administration (FDA) approved the marketing of silicone gel-filled breast implants after determining that they are safe and effective.
 They are approved for breast reconstruction in women of any age and for breast augmentation in women 18 years or older.
 Here is a summary of the controversy behind silicone breast implants.

-The controversy over silicone breast implants began in the 1980s, when anecdotal accounts linking connective tissue disease to silicone implants started to surface.
+The controversy over silicone breast implants began in the 1980s, when unscientific accounts linking connective tissue disease to silicone implants started to surface.
 Around this same time, a multimillion dollar lawsuit was filed alleging a connection between silicone implants and systemic disease.

 In 1997, the US House of Representatives asked the Department of Health and Human Services to carefully study the safety of silicone breast implants.
 The Institute of Medicine (IOM) took up the effort and wrote a comprehensive report published in 1999.
-Among the findings was evidence that silicone implants do not cause major disease, including breast cancer and autoimmune diseases like lupus, Raynaud’s phenomenon, rheumatoid arthritis, and scleroderma.
+Among the findings was evidence that silicone implants do not cause major disease, including breast cancer and autoimmune diseases like systemic lupus erythematosus, Raynaud’s phenomenon, rheumatoid arthritis, and scleroderma.
 The IOM report also stated that silicone implants do not harm developing fetuses or breastfed infants.

 It is important to be well-informed before making a decision that can impact the rest of your life.
 You should discuss your options carefully with your doctor and be sure you know all the benefits and risks.
 Especially consider these factors:

 A recent FDA safety report points out that there is currently no conclusive evidence showing that silicone breast implants cause conditions like breast cancer, reproductive problems, or rheumatoid arthritis.

 If you decide to have silicone implants, you should follow these safety tips from the FDA: